uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/13_stigma.md

 how they feel about that person.
 It is important that they view their illness as something they have, and not something that identifies them.

-[Helpful way to think] “I have schizophrenia.
+[Helpful way to think] **'I have schizophrenia.
 I am not schizophrenia.
 I am not my mental illness.
-My illness is a part of me.” – Jonathan Harnisch, An Alibiography
+My illness is a part of me.'** – Jonathan Harnisch, An Alibiography

-# Is Schizophrenia one thing?

-[Present this section only if relevant]
+[Present remaining paragraphs if relevant]

 The name ‘schizophrenia’ is derived from the Greek verb skhizein, ‘to split’, and phren, denoting ‘soul, spirit or mind’, and originally described a group of